ankumar/software-design/README.md

   - [Google Cloud - BigQuery](https://cloud.google.com/)
   - [Azure - Compute & Databases](https://azure.microsoft.com/)

-**Platform Team:**

-> [12/16 10:27 AM] Quinn, Henry
->
-> Good (but long) writeup on "why Temporal" from their Head of Developer Experience, Shawn Wang (aka Swyx).
-> I've been following this guy for a while as he's been very vocal about learning in public and helped push a lot of folks (including myself) to tackle fun projects to learn new technologies while teaching others.
-I was very excited to see he joined Temporal! https://www.swyx.io/why-temporal/
->
->> [12/16 11:40 AM] Voils, Steven M
->>
->> swyx has, presumably by happenstance, happened to show up on a number of podcasts i've been monitoring.  i agree that he's got a very refreshing take on how to learn, how to grow, and he's got a great story backing up his philosophy given his transition from finance to software.
-Quinn, Henry - this is actually a really great article (i'm perusing it) that i hadn't run into before.  i think it'd be a great thing to share on the blast i did in general, just to whet people's appetites for what's motivating us to do this kind of exploration in the first place

-**Products & Platform Team Collaboration:**

-> **Going far, together** – A tale of need, opportunity, and innovation in Q1'2022 company newsletter, [Cloud Relay API](https://github.com/DistechControls/CloudRelay) scale testing
->

 - Open Source & [Engineering at scale](https://www.youtube.com/watch?v=60KJz1BVTyU&t=168s)

    - More from Shawn Wang, [Measuring Developer Relations](https://www.swyx.io/measuring-devrel/)